 American Institute of Architects Henry Adams Medal (1914) Awarded to the graduating student with the highest academic ranking in the first professional degree program.
-Awarded to Tess Kathleen McNamara
+Awarded to Miguel Sanchez Enkerlin.

 Alpha Rho Chi Medal (1914) Awarded each year to that graduating student who has shown an ability for leadership, performed willing service for the school and department, and given promise of real professional merit through attitude and personality.
-Awarded to David Alston Langdon
+Awarded to Nicole Magsaysay Doan.

 William Edward Parsons Memorial Medal (1941) Presented annually to that member of the graduating class who has done distinctive work and demonstrated the greatest professional promise in the area of city planning.
-Awarded to Jolanda Devalle
+Awarded to Lucia Venditti.

 The H.I.
 Feldman Prize (1955) Awarded annually to the student who demonstrates the best solution to an architectural problem in an advanced studio, taking into consideration the practical, functional, and aesthetic requirements of that problem.
-Awarded to Jack Lipson.
+Awarded to Ryan Thomas Hughes.

 Wendy Elizabeth Blanning Prize (1976) Awarded annually to the student in the second year of the first professional degree program on financial aid who has shown the most promise of development in the profession.
-Awarded to Hsin-Ju Lai
+Not awarded in 2018-2019.

 Sonia Albert Schimberg Prize (1981) Awarded to a graduating woman student for outstanding academic performance.
-Awarded to Margaret F. Marsh
+Awarded to Hsin-Ju Lai.

 Janet Cain Sielaff Alumni Award (1983) The Yale Architecture Alumni Association Award presented annually to that graduating student who most significantly contributed to, and fostered, school spirit.
-Awarded to Radhika Singh
+Awarded to Menglan Li.

 Moulton Andrus Award (1984) Awarded to a graduating student who has achieved excellence in art and architecture.
-Awarded to Istvan van Vianen
+Awarded to Lani Mei Barry.

 The Drawing Prize (1985) Awarded to the graduating student who has excelled at drawing as part of the design process, is articulate with pencil, and shows architectural ideas with a strong personal graphic style of presentation.
-Awarded to James Douglas Coleman, Timon Covelli
+Awarded to Erin Hyelin Kim.

 Gene Lewis Book Prize (1986) Awarded to a graduating student who has shown promise for excellence in residential architecture.
-Awarded to Meghan Stratton Royster
+Awarded to Diego Arango.

-David Taylor Memorial Prize (1996) Awarded to the graduating student who has shown promise or demonstrated interest in architectural criticism.
-Awarded to Jia Weng
+David Taylor Memorial Prize (1996) Awarded to the graduating students who have shown promise or demonstrated interest in architectural criticism.
+Awarded to B. Jack Hanly, Matthew Leo Wagstaffe.